JPCodes/bon-appetizers-rails/README.md

 [Coming Soon](#)

 ## Setup/Installation Requirements
-### Important Note: Running the RSPEC command will delete all images, for cleanliness, except for those in the spec/fixtures/images folder
+#### Important Note: Running the RSPEC command will delete all images, for cleanliness, except for those in the spec/fixtures/images folder
+## Manual Testing Note: spec/fixtures/images folder (mentioned above) contains test photos to use in the app (optional)

 * _In the Terminal, run:_
 ```